SPARTAN 7-W “EXECUTIVE”€

 Key Takeaways:

-• Several Executives served during World War II under the "UC-7 I" designation.
+• Several of these aircraft served during World War II, designated as "UC-7 I".

 See a mistake?
 Contact us.